 In 1936 he was a station hand at Mullan, Marble Bar.

 When he enlisted he had been working as an overseer at Warralong, Port Hedland since 1937.

-In 1941 he married Veronica Kathleen Head.
-After the war the couple are farming in the Gnowangerup area.
-Frank and his wife have two children, however tragically their 6 year old daughter Robyn died in December 1953.
+In 1941 he married Veronica Kathleen Head known as Vera. .
+Frank and his wife had two children, however tragically their 6 year old daughter Robyn died in December 1953 in a farm accident.

 Frank died 20 August 1984 at Gnowangerup aged 76 years.

 Veronica died in 1999.
 Frank, Veronica and Robyn are buried Gnowangerup Cemetery.